rotundasoftware/parcelify/README.md

 # Parcelify

-Parcelify is a browserify wrapper for creating bundles of css from style assets in npm modules.
+Parcelify is a browserify wrapper that creates a css bundle (and optionally template bundle) from assets in npm modules.

+* Uses browserify / js requires to resolve dependencies
+* Supports transforms like sass and less
+* Intelligent watch mode
+* Easy to use command line interface or robust API

 ## How dat work?